 Create a Doubly Linked List from a Ternary Tree

-The doubly linked list should holds following properties –
+The doubly linked list should hold the following properties –

-- Left pointer of ternary tree should act as prev pointer of doubly linked list.
+- The left pointer of the ternary tree should act as prev pointer of the doubly linked list.

-- Middle pointer of ternary tree should not point to anything.
+- The middle pointer of the ternary tree should not point to anything.

-- Right pointer of ternary tree should act as next pointer of doubly linked list.
+- Right pointer of the ternary tree should act as the next pointer of the doubly linked list.

-- Each node of ternary tree is inserted into doubly linked list before its subtrees and for any node, its left child will be inserted first, followed by mid and right child (if any).
+- Each node of the ternary tree is inserted into the doubly linked list before its subtrees and for any node, its left child will be inserted first, followed by the mid and right child (if any).

 For the above example, the linked list formed for below tree should be NULL <- 30 <-> 5 <-> 1 <-> 4 <-> 8 <-> 11 <-> 6 <-> 7 <-> 15 <-> 63 <-> 31 <-> 55 <-> 65 -> NULL